-- Load flight Loads the current flight, by default from fgfs.sav. - Save flight Saves the current flight, by default to fgfs.sav.
+- Save flight Saves the current flight, by default to fgfs.sav. - Load flight Loads the current flight, by default from fgfs.sav.
+You should start FlightGear using the same options (aircraft, airport...) as when you saved the flight.

 - Reset Resets you to the selected starting position.
-Comes handy in case you got lost or something went wrong. - Hires Snap Shot Saves a high resolution Screen Shot under fgfs-screen-XXX.ppm. - Snap Shot Saves a normal resolution Screen Shot under fgfs-screen-XXX.ppm. - Print Prints screen shot (Linux only). - Exit Exits the program.
+Comes handy in case you got lost or something went wrong. - Hires Snap Shot Saves a high resolution Screen Shot as fgfs-screen-XXX.ppm under the directory you started the program from. - Snap Shot Saves a normal resolution Screen Shot as fgfs-screen-XXX.ppm under the directory you started the program from. - Print Prints screen shot (Linux only). - Sound Configuration Allows you to mute sound, set the volume and enable/disable ATC Chatter.
+ATC Chatter plays a number of real-life ATC communications to add realism. - Browse Internal Properties Displays a tree view of all the properties within the system.
+You can navigate through the tree like a graphical directory listing and set properties by clicking on them - Logging Allows you to log various pieces of flight information to a file.
+You can set the file to log to, the properties to be logged and the interval between logs. - Quit Exits the program.